pdhingra/gitrepos/README.md

 # gitrepos
-Download all the repositories in a orgaization
+Download all the repositories in a organization.